 Because it is so irritating, eczema is miserable to deal with!
-Soothe and heal it with this homemade eczema cream.
+Soothe it with this homemade eczema cream.

 Sadly, eczema is very common these days.
 Babies and children seem to suffer from it more than ever, as well as people of all ages.
 Eczema can be awful.
 It’s itchy, inflamed, and red.
 Everyone who suffers from eczema wants fast relief.